MariuszFerdyn/AzureSecurityCenterOSRemediations/TotalSecurityViaAllPolicies/StepByStep.md

 - `log-auditIfNotExists.txt` – Contains policies that require parameters and those with a default action of *Deny* that can optionally be deployed as *Audit*.
 - `initiative.json` – A JSON file that can be used directly to deploy the initiative.

+Please be aware that script during generating initiative.json skip policies containing "Deprecated" or "Preview".
 ## Manual Deployment (Without Running the Script)

 You can deploy the initiative manually if you prefer not to run the script.